dive-into-machine-learning/dive-into-machine-learning/README.md

 > I think the best advice is to tell people to always present their methods clearly and to avoid over-interpreting their results.
 Part of being an expert is knowing that there's rarely a clear answer, especially when you're working with real data.

-At some point, you'll know you are becoming an expert.
-Or someone will be able to tell you.
+Practice, share, learn.
+Expert peers will be able to tell you where you're at.
+Ask for review, opinions, advice.
+As a self-taught person you probably already know: you can't be shy.
+Just ask.

 #### Ask for Peer Review

-Here are some communities where you can reach out for review:
+Here are some communities where you can reach out for peer review:

 * [Cross-Validated: stats.stackexchange.com](https://stats.stackexchange.com/)
 * [/r/DataIsBeautiful](https://reddit.com/r/DataIsBeautiful)